crweber9874/containers/rocker-r/buildRstudio.md

 Docker Hub is one location that hosts a lot of images.
 The "Rockerverse" group releases useful rstudio and tidyverse builds.
 The code below pulls the image and builds the container.
 The -v tag binds everything in my local workspace to the container.
 I have to specify the platform component, as I'm using a Macbook Pro. -e denotes what users will need to enter as a username and password.
 The image as stored in docker hub is rocker/tidyverse.

 Not all containers allow you to see the underlying code.
 So, I tend to rely on verified images and those with github repositories.
-In any case, here's the code to build a container with all the tidyverse dependencies and functions, in an rstudio environment.
-I bind a directory including all the files to run the analysis for Chapter 6 of my book,
+I bind a directory including several cross sections from the American National Election Studies.
 ```
-docker run  -v $(pwd):/home/rstudio/workspace -p 8787:8787 --platform linux/x86_64  -e USER=a -e PASSWORD=a rocker/tidyverse
+docker run  -v $(pwd):/home/rstudio/workspace -p 8787:8787 --platform linux/x86_64  -e USER=user -e PASSWORD=password rocker/tidyverse
 docker run
 ```

-docker run  -v $(pwd):/home/rstudio/workspace -p 80:8787 --platform linux/x86_64  -e USER=a -e PASSWORD=a rocker/tidyverse

 accesses the docker engine.